-The electric and electronic devices with the following symbol cannot be disposed in the public dumps.
-According to the Directive UE 2002/96/EC, the European users of electric and electronic devices are allowed to give back to the Distributor or Manufacturer the used device at the time of purchasing a new one.
-The illegal disposing of electric and electronic devices is punished by a pecuniary administrative penalty.
+The electrical and electronic equipment marked with this symbol cannot be disposed of in public landfills.
+According to the UE Directive 2002/96/EC, the European users of electrical and electronic equipment can return it to the dealer or manufacturer upon purchase of a new one.
+The illegal disposal of electrical and electronic equipment is punished with an administrative fine.

 This guarantee must be sent together with the instrument to our service centre.

-N.B.: Guarantee is valid only if coupon has been correctly filled in all details.
+IMPORTANT: Guarantee is valid only if coupon has been correctly filled in all details.